 The Norfolk coast and seaside is very much celebrated, not just locally, but across the UK.
 Offering traditional seaside fun at resorts as diverse as Hunstanton, Cromer and Wells-next-the-Sea, making a break to the local coastline will be a super day out for all ages.
 There is also plenty of history in these sands, and the towns they back onto, which means it's well worth diving deep into the local heritage after you've been for a saunter on the shore.
 Cromer, in fact, is part of what the Norfolk tourist board refers to as the 'Deep History Coast', where you'll stand to discover more than just wave-licked beaches and fish and chips.

-Norfolk is also home to a number of wonderful stately home properties, which you’ll be able to tour and learn more about from the comfort of nearby Haveringland Hall.
-Perhaps the biggest and most famous home of note in the region is the grandiose Sandringham Estate, which you may know as Her Majesty The Queen’s country getaway.
+Norfolk is also home to a number of wonderful stately home properties, which you'll be able to tour and learn more about.
+Perhaps the biggest and most famous home of note in the region is the grandiose Sandringham Estate, which you may know as Her Majesty The Queen's country getaway.
 Certainly, even from the outside alone, it is clear to see that the grounds are fit for a regal visit.
 However, you can explore much of the grounds on your own with a ticket.

 You may also want to take in the nearby Blickling Estate, shrouded in glorious parkland and, again, with much open for the public to take a look around.
 This stately home is protected by the National Trust, and it boasts extensive artwork in its private gallery, as well as over 12,000 books in its library.
 This mansion estate dates back to Jacobean times, and it still stands as one of the most opulent and astounding country homes Norfolk has to offer.
 There are regular events which take place here, meaning you will be able to take in different art exhibits and celebrations from season to season.
 It's all the more reason to move nearby.

 Not many park homes benefit from the fabulous location and amenities Haveringland Hall has to offer.
-Not only is this park community lovingly crafted and curated to provide genuine comfort and tranquillity, it is ideally situated in an incredibly central locale.
-Whether you'd prefer to explore nearby Norwich, or want to take on the sparkling sands on the northern coast, Haveringland Hall is neither too far off the beaten path nor too close to the action.
+Not only is this park lovingly crafted and curated to provide genuine comfort and tranquillity, but it is also ideally situated in an incredibly central locale.
+Whether you'd prefer to explore nearby Norwich or want to take on the sparkling sands on the northern coast, the park is neither too far off the beaten path nor too close to the action.
 You can explore the wider area at your leisure, all the while being guaranteed of a wonderful, peaceful home to come back to at the end of the day.

 Haveringland Hall Park